-In 2021 we have 22,000 trees ready to plant around the You Yangs.
-That’s exciting, but we have bigger plans.
-We need to be planting 30,000 trees in this region, every year, to meet our target.
+In 2023 we have 30,000 trees ready to plant around the You Yangs.
+That’s exciting, but it doesn’t stop there.
+We need to do that every year, to meet our target.

 Our team are determined.
 The koalas of the You Yangs need us.

 Koalas are running out of time.
 In the You Yangs, trees are dying.
 The increasing dryness of climate change is killing koalas’ preferred food trees on the dry hills of the You Yangs.